furrofurry/twrp-recovery-oukitel-wp15/README.md

 # TWRP Recovery for Oukitel WP15
 [Tested by theophriene](https://github.com/theophriene)

-[----⚠️
-This is experimental, twrp loads well, but system partition is not detected, twrp acts like system, gsi could not be installed from twrp mid testing
+**This is experimental, twrp loads well, but system partition is not detected, twrp acts like system, gsi could not be installed from twrp mid testing
 Due to the A/B partition format, it's recommended to install an GSI manually using fastbootd.
 And for root, let magisk patch boot img.
-This repo helps with analyzing how the device trees are used, for further reverse engineering. ----]
+This repo helps with analyzing how the device trees are used, for further reverse engineering.**
+---

 **Your warranty may be voided.**